G.I. Joe vs. Cobra: Comics

 The G.I.
 Joe vs. Cobra did not have a comic book publication that directly supported it.
 The Devil's Due series that began publication a year before its launch was simply a continuation of the original Marvel series and was not intended to be a tie-in to the toy line's subsequent revival.
 As a result, the comics' creative team did not have the same pressure from Hasbro in tying up the comics with the toy line.
 However, several characters and designs from the toy line did manage to be incorporated into the comics and vice versa.

 Starting with the second wave in 2002, carded figures included pamphlets that featured a mini-comic on one side and a product catalog on the other.
-All the mini-comics were written by Larry Hama, with the exception of "Valor vs. Venom: Part 1", which is attributed to Devil's Due Publishing with no particular writers credited.
+All the mini-comics were written by Larry Hama, with the exception of "Valor vs. Venom: Part 1", which is attributed to Devil's Due Publishing with no particular writers credited, and the final comic, "Ninja Battles", which has no writing credits.